barnjamin/rareaf/README.md

 #### WARNING #####
 the contracts have _not_ been audited. you are responsible for reading and validating that there is nothing dangerous.

-Happy to receive pull requests especially for the items in the todo list
+Happy to receive pull requests especially for the items in the todo list or improved docs